 The society organizes lectures, networking events, seminars, and workshops throughout the year to create a supportive interdisciplinary community of graduate students, researchers, and undergraduates.
 For more information, contact Professor William A. Massey.

 Established in fall 2004, Engineers Without Borders–Princeton University Chapter is a dynamic group of undergraduate and graduate students dedicated to applying their knowledge from the classroom and laboratory to address local and international challenges in a sustainable manner.
-Future engineers join with anthropology, economics, language, history, and Woodrow Wilson School concentrators to bring technologies and education to developing regions.
+Future engineers join with anthropology, economics, language, history, and Princeton School of Public and International Affairs concentrators to bring technologies and education to developing regions.